-STUDENT ORGANIZATIONS
+STUDENT CLUB AND ORGANIZATIONS

 Thaddeus Stevens College of Technology strongly supports student organizations which will contribute meaningful experiences for students and that will enhance their cultural, social, physical, and spiritual development.
-Such organizations shall be open to all members of the student body.
-They shall devise rules that will encourage participation of all interested students without requirements which might exclude any member of the student body.
-The Dean of Student Services shall assist sanctioned organizations.
+Student clubs and organizations are open to all members of the student body.
+Any student interested in starting a club or organization may contact the Dean of Student Services for assistance.

 American Design Drafting Association (ADDA): This Student Chapter of the American Design Drafting Association (ADDA) shall operate in accordance with the Articles on Student Chapter activities as set forth in the ADDA Constitution and By-Laws.
 The purpose of the Student Chapter shall be to disseminate technical information for improving the science of graphic communications and design, to initiate and encourage a continued program of education so as to provide selfimprovement and progress through increased knowledge, and to foster a spirit of fellowship among its members.
 The means by which the Student Chapter shall attain the foregoing purposes shall be: (1) meetings for presentation and discussion of educational subjects relating to design and drafting; (2) committee activities; and (3) field trips.
 The Student Chapter shall be operated on a non-profit basis.
 No endorsement or approval shall be given to or made for any product, individual, firm, corporation, union, or other trade organization.